Ernesto Paglia

 Ernesto Paglia (born 9 April 1959, in São Paulo) is a Brazilian journalist.
 Studied Journalism at the School of Communications and Arts at the University of São Paulo.

-He began working at 19, while still in the third year of Journalism School, (which requires 4 years in Brazil).
+Began working at 19, while still in the third year of Journalism School, (which requires 4 years in Brazil).
 Paglia was hired as reporter by Jovem Pan radio, but lasted only 3 months in this first job.
 He was fired after taking part in a strike led by the Journalist Union of S.Paulo in May 1979.

 Immediately after, began working as night shift reporter for the S.Paulo local station of Rede Globo, the main Brazilian commercial television network, where Paglia worked for the next 43 years, until 2022.